turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 - [Send an Alert to Email](/guardrails/docs/getting-started/getting-started-aws/send-alert-to-email/)

-Until now we’ve operated Guardrails in read-only mode, with the minimal permissions needed to discover resources, track changes, and alert on misconfigurations.
+Until now we’ve operated Guardrails with the minimal permissions needed to discover resources, track changes, and alert on misconfigurations.
 In this guide we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.
 In order to do that, you’ll need to add one permission to the Turbot role.

 ## Step 1: Add the s3:PutBucketVersioning permission.

-Add this permission to the `turbot-service-readonly` role you set up in [the first guide]([/](https://turbot.com/guardrails/docs/guides/notifications/templates#example-slack-template)guardrails/docs/getting-started/getting-started-aws/connect-an-account).
+Add this permission to the role you set up in [the first guide]([/](https://turbot.com/guardrails/docs/guides/notifications/templates#example-slack-template)guardrails/docs/getting-started/getting-started-aws/connect-an-account).

 ```json
 {